umbraco/UmbracoDocs/Add-ons/UmbracoCourier/Architecture/DataResolvers.md

 ### UsercontrolWrapper
 * **Full name:** `Umbraco.Courier.DataResolvers.UsercontrolWrapper`
-* **Triggers on:**  The UsercontrolWrapper Datatypes *If the datatype has a .ascx file selected as render, the file is added as a resource to ensure it is trasfered with the datatype.
+* **Triggers on:**  The UsercontrolWrapper Data types *If the data type has a .ascx file selected as render, the file is added as a resource to ensure it is trasfered with the data type.